In this first feature documentary about the Ariel School UFO incident,

 Archival tapes, articles, audio: Director Randall Nickerson & team collected dozens of primary sources for the film.
 Even the call by BBC Tim Leach to Dr. John Mack is a recording Leach made of the voicemail left for Dr. Mack.

 What do ‘Sicko’, ‘Fahrenheit 911’, the SXSW Grand Jury-winning ‘People’s Republic of Desire’, the Sundance Grand Jury-winning ‘One Child Nation’ & ‘Ariel Phenomenon’ have in common?
 They all had Christopher Seward on board!
-Chris and Randall went to high school together, and he was the story editor and lead editor on the film.
+Christopher joined the team as Writer and Lead Editor on the film.

-Soaring music was composed by Nathaniel Walcott of the band Bright Eyes & composer of Fault in Our Stars, and Henrik Astrom of The Vikings series, as well as tracks from Blue Dot Music.
+Soaring music was composed by Nathaniel Walcott of the band Bright Eyes & composer of Fault in Our Stars, and Henrik Astrom of The Vikings series and The Stand, as well as tracks from Blue Dot Music – all now available in our soundtrack on all platforms worldwide, with Sony Music’s The Orchard!